jhpyle/docassemble/_docs/config.md

 hostname or IP address through which its [supervisor] can be accessed.
 Normally, this can be obtained using the computer's hostname, but within an [EC2] instance or [Docker] container, this hostname is not one that other web servers can resolve.
-If `ec2` is set to `true`, then **docassemble** will determine the hostname by calling `http://169.254.169.254/latest/meta-data/local-ipv4`.
+If `ec2` is set to `True`, then **docassemble** will determine the hostname by calling `http://169.254.169.254/latest/meta-data/local-ipv4`.

 ### <a name="ec2_ip_url"></a>ec2_ip_url

-If `ec2` is set to `true`, docassemble will determine the hostname by calling `http://169.254.169.254/latest/meta-data/local-ipv4`.
+If `ec2` is set to `True`, docassemble will determine the hostname by calling `http://169.254.169.254/latest/meta-data/local-ipv4`.
 If this URL does not work for some reason, but a different URL would work, you can change the URL that **docassemble** uses by setting the